-I don’t personally think that the Declaration of Reasonable Doubt goes far enough, but being who I am nobody should be surprised by that.
+I don’t personally think that the Declaration of Reasonable Doubt goes far enough, but being who I am that should not be a surprise.
 I know that its purpose is to do just what it does, and no more.
 I certainly support it, and I hope that this new attention will bear much fruit.
 Very smart to post the video right after the plethora of Death Day revels which took place last weekend.
 Very smart indeed.
 Time to begin repairing the damage.

 Declaration of Reasonable Doubt